letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 - Item price
 - A button to add the item to the cart

 The inventory should be stored in the backend database using _either_ `app.locals` or a knex/PostgreSQL database.
-You model for inventory items should be:
+Your model for inventory items should be:

 - title
 - description